vkayy/vkinematics/README.md

 https://www.sfml-dev.org/download.php

-Next, assuming you've downloaded the repository now, to run the engine, `cd` into the directory of the repository, then call `mkdir build`.
+Next, assuming you've downloaded the repository, to run the engine, `cd` into the directory of the repository, then call `mkdir build`.
 Then, `cd` into the `build` directory, and call these commands:

 ```
 cmake ..